StevenWingett/Bioinformatics_Computer_Cluster_Course/4_Cluster_Computing.md

 ### Perform long-running jobs using `screen`
 We discussed previously in the course how to run command after disconnecting from the terminal using `nohup` or `sbatch`.
 Sometimes however, these options are not applicable, if additional user input is required.
 This is the case when performing FTP/SFTP commands.

-To achieve this, run the `screen` command.
+To overcome this obstacle, run the `screen` command.
 A screen is akin to creating a separate Linux session that will remain running even when you disconnect.
 You may create multiple concurrent screen sessions and consequently we recommend that you give an easy-to-remember name to each one.

 To create a new, named screen session:

     screen -S [screen_name]

 Then you will enter the screen session.
-To leave a screen session, but keep it running in the background, type <kbd>CTRL</kbd> + <kbd>A</kbd> ant then press <kbd>D</kbd>.
+To leave a screen session, but keep it running in the background, type <kbd>CTRL</kbd> + <kbd>A</kbd> and then press <kbd>D</kbd>.

 To return to session, firstly list all your existing screens sessions: